 • No backwashing required, saves water

-• Must tear down filter to clean grids each time when pressure rises 25% above the clean pressure
+• Must tear down filter to clean cartridges each time when pressure rises 25% above the clean pressure

 Before we get into the details of the individual types, let’s spend a minute looking at what they have in common.
 All three filter types are used in series with your main pool pump, allowing the water to pass through the filter media before re-entering the pool.
 The media traps dust, dirt, oils, hair, and other small particles and removes them from water column.
 As a general rule of thumb, it is a good idea to oversize your filter.
 A larger filter will ensure you have adequate surface area and will also allow you longer periods of time between cleaning.

 First we’ll look at Sand Filters.
 Some say sand is the easiest to maintain but its filtering ability is the lowest – down to about 30 microns.
 This can be particularly evident if your pool is lighted at night.
 Filter aids such as DE powder or cellulose fiber, however, can help improve sand’s filtering ability.
 Cleaning a sand filter is easy, when the pressure reaches 25% above the clean pressure, backwash the filter to remove the trapped dirt and debris.
 Backwashing is about a 10 minute process.
 The constant backwashing will tend to throw your water balance off but this can be useful if you use trichlor or cal hypo.
 Sand does occasionally need a more thorough cleaning than backwashing alone can do.
 Once a year open up the filter and insert a garden hose in the sand to let the water flush out all the crud that has collected in the sand until the overflow is clean.
 You might have to CAREFULLY break up the sand with something like a broom handle if it is clumped together, CAREFULLY so you don’t damage the laterals.
 If there is evidence of scale buildup on the sand, then an acidic sand cleaner might be needed to clean the sand of the scale.